Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-19: The tr command is used to translate or delete characters.
 Task-20: Here tr is used ro remove the characters "Cc"
 Task-21: rev is a command used to reverse lines characterwise.
 Task-22:the "cut" command removes sections from each line of files or a set type.
 The '-d' option is used as a field delimiter and the '-f' option is used to select only specific fields
+Task-23:The options which perform the stated commands are:(-empty, -d -f)